 Transfer to the parchment paper and I like to reserve a little erythritol to sprinkle 2 tsps on top.

 Lay out to dry overnight.
-Once completely dry, you can transfer to a jar and store in the fridge and your sugar free candied ginger is ready.
+Once completely dry, you can transfer it to a jar and store it in the fridge.
+Your sugar free crystallized candied ginger is ready.
 I sometimes lay this out in the sun when I make it in summer.
+Chew on this delicious sugarless keto candied ginger any time of the day.

 Find many dessert recipes in my cookbook Trudy Ann’s Masala Kitchen.